zimeon/ocfl-py/docs/demo_ocfl_object_script.md

 and the extracted files are:

 ```
-> find tmp/v3 -print
+> find -s tmp/v3 -print
-find: ‘tmp/v3’: No such file or directory
+find: tmp/v3: No such file or directory
 ```

 (last command exited with return code 1)